Mark McCloskey: Confrontation with marchers

 There was no evidence that the protesters had weapons, a prosecutor said in 2021.
 Mark McCloskey in July 2020 had told media that the "people in the crowd in front of my house" were "armed with guns" and that "the police were aware and have video" of that.
-He said, "We saw the weapons at the time", and accused one protester of showing loaded magazines and telling him: "You're next".
+He said, "We saw the weapons at the time," and accused one protester of showing loaded magazines and telling him: "You're next."

 As a result of their newfound fame, the next month the couple were invited to speak at the 2020 Republican National Convention.
 In their remarks, which they delivered via video from their home, Mark McCloskey said, "It seems as if the Democrats no longer view the government's job as protecting honest citizens from criminals, but rather protecting criminals from honest citizens."

 The couple pleaded their felonies down to misdemeanors and were fined a combined $3,000.
 Republican Missouri Governor Mike Parson subsequently issued pardons for the pair.

 In February 2022, the Missouri Supreme Court suspended McCloskey's law license indefinitely but stayed that suspension and imposed one year of probation.
 On June 6, the United States Supreme Court declined to hear McCloskey's appeal.

+In December 2023, the Missouri Court of Appeals Eastern District ruled that McCloskey is not entitled to the return of the firearms seized by law enforcement, despite the pardon.
+McCloskey intends to appeal that decision to the Missouri Supreme Court.

+In January 2024, the McCloskeys filed a request to have their convictions expunged.
+City prosecutors and police opposed the expungements, but Missouri Circuit Court Judge Joseph P. Whyte granted their request in a June 5 order in which he wrote that expungements are meant to give a second chance to people who have rehabilitated themselves.
+Immediately after, the McCloskeys said the city should return their guns, threatening to sue if the city balked.